 Importation statements take a module expression as argument, which may be a module name, the summation of module expressions, the renaming of a module expression, or the instantiation of a parameterized module expression.
 Modules are constructed for each subexpression of a module expression, and so each submodule signature must be legal.
 Modules and module expressions are cached both to save time and so that the same module corresponding to a module expression will not be imported twice via a diamond of imports.
 Mutually or self recursive imports occurring through module expressions are detected and disallowed.
-Cached modules generated by module expressions that no longer have any users (if the module(s) containing the module expression is modified, any modules generated for module expressions that depend on M are deleted and any modules that depend on M are reevaluated if you attempt to use them.
+Cached modules generated by module expressions that no longer have any users (if the module(s) containing the module expression have been replaced) are deleted.
+When a module M used in a module expression is modified, any modules generated for module expressions that depend on M are deleted and any modules that depend on M are reevaluated if you attempt to use them.
 Here the notion of "depends on" is transitive through arbitrary nesting of importation and module expressions.